JoeWoodworker

 G12: Do I have absolutely have to use a vacuum reservoir for my vacuum press?

-However, I highly recommend using a reservoir.
-The vacuum reservoir serves as a buffer zone (or a backup for vacuum pressure).
-Without it, your system will constantly turn on and off.
+The vacuum controllers I offer should not be used without a vacuum reservoir.
+The vacuum reservoir serves as a storage buffer and without it your system will constantly turn on and off.
 This will lead to premature failure of any pump.
-The reservoir also serves as a coarse filter.
-It will collect any heavy debris that come through the bag and through the air line tube.

 (Back to top)